Legal and Institutional Foundations and Mechanisms of Democratic Resilience

-Which mechanisms effectively prevent democratic erosion?
+Which legal, political, and economic mechanisms can prevent or reverse democratic erosion?

 • Bobek, M., Bodnar, A., von Bogdandy, A., & Sonnevend, P. (Eds.).
 (2023).
 Transition 2.0: Re-establishing Constitutional Democracy in EU Member States.
 Nomos Verlagsgesellschaft.